-Faculty Peer and Merit Evaluation Criteria and Procedures Department of Biological Science, FSU
+APPENDIX II: Specialized Faculty Peer and Merit Evaluation Criteria and Procedures

+A. Procedures for Evaluation of Specialized Faculty

-- Departmental procedures for evaluation of specialized (previously referred to as non-tenure-track (NTT)) faculty are to be consistent with current policies and procedures of The Florida State University, the Office of Faculty Development and Advancement to comply with Article 10 of the Collective Bargaining Agreement, and the criteria given below. - Accordingly, the following specifications are required of our departmental specialized faculty evaluation procedures: - Specialized faculty are to be reviewed separately from tenured and tenuretrack faculty by a specialized faculty committee set up according to the guidelines established in the departmental bylaws. - All merit money generated based on specialized faculty salaries for the department will be placed in a separate pool from tenure-track faculty and distributed in its entirety to that group. - Specialized faculty are to be evaluated with respect to their assignment of responsibilities for the three year period of review. - No evaluation process shall require a forced distribution of evaluation ratings. - Meritorious performance is now defined as performance that meets or exceeds the expectations for the position classification and departmental unit.
+Departmental procedures for evaluation of specialized (previously referred to as non-tenure-track (NTT)) faculty are to be consistent with current policies and procedures of Florida State University, the Office of Faculty Development and Advancement to comply with Article 10 of the Collective Bargaining Agreement, and the criteria given below.

+Accordingly, the following specifications are required of our departmental specialized faculty evaluation procedures:

+Specialized faculty are to be reviewed separately from tenured and tenure-track faculty by a specialized faculty committee set up according to the guidelines established in the departmental bylaws.

+All merit money generated based on specialized faculty salaries for the department will be placed in a separate pool from tenure-track faculty and distributed in its entirety to that group.

+Specialized faculty are to be evaluated with respect to their assignment of responsibilities for the three year period of review.

+No evaluation process shall require a forced distribution of evaluation ratings.

+Meritorious performance is now defined as performance that meets or exceeds the expectations for the position classification and departmental unit.